yr5913/yugibank-accounts/README.md

 7. added post endpoint for creating a customer
 8. added get endpoint for getting customer details and put method to update the account and customer details
 9. added delete endpoint for deleting customer and account details
+10. added global exception handler for handling all types of exceptions